Help Toolbar (select a button to browse other online help sections) Home Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display |

 Use this cell to enter the number of dependents for which the employee will claim for credits/exemptions on their TD1 form.
 Valid dependents can include qualifying relatives.
 Most claims require that the dependent reside with the employee.

+Use this cell to enter the employee's email address.
 Valid email addresses, such as john.smith@example.com are made up of the name, followed by the @ symbol, followed by a domain.
 The domain part is not case-sensitive, but the name portion may be, depending on the recipient's email server settings.
 Underscores and hyphens are permitted, but other special characters are not (e.g. #, $, !, quotes and spaces).

 This cell displays the unique number that identifies the employee in this payroll.
 Alphanumeric characters (letters and numbers) may be used. e.g. 001, or MGM001.

 Use this cell to specify the employee's preferred association.
-Editing the cell displays a drop down list with the available options.
+Editing the cell displays a drop-down list with the available options.

 Use this cell to enter the employee's first name (also referred to "given name" or "personal name").
 For example, John Smith's given name is "John".
 The cell supports special characters - e.g. María-Jose or Günther.